sinclairzx81/typebox/readme.md

 ### Custom Types

 Use the custom module to create user defined types.
-When creating a user defined type you must specify a `[Kind]` symbol on the type at a minimum.
-The `[Kind]` symbol property is used to match a registered type.
-Custom types are used by the Value and TypeCompiler modules only.
+User defined types require a `[Kind]` symbol property which is used to match the schema against a registered type.
+Custom types are specific to TypeBox and can only be used with the TypeCompiler and Value modules.

-The custom module is provided as an optional import.
+The format module is an optional import.

 ```typescript
 import { Custom } from '@sinclair/typebox/custom'